Instagram is a mobile photo editing and sharing app that saw its user base reach 600 million in December 2016.

 3. Don’t post too often

-A general rule, don’t post more than three photos in a row or one every three hours.
+A general rule, don’t post more than a couple times a day.
 If you post more often than that, you run the risk of hogging your users’ feed.
+To find out the exact right amount to post, it will take a bit of trial and error as it depends on your audience.

-Also, unlike Facebook, the commitment level to an account is low—”unfollows” can happen frequently.
-Don’t automatically share your Instagram photos—editorially select and customize each one for the appropriate platform.
+Unlike Facebook, the commitment level to an account is low—”unfollows” can happen frequently.

 4. Choose an account name that’s the same as your Twitter handle